sorelmitra/learn/README.md

 * **SampleBot Service**.
 This is a Web Service that implements a simple bot.
 Functions TBD.
 * **SampleBot Admin**.
 This is a web app where chat bot owners can create accounts and configure SampleBot, including: connection to one of the supported communication channels, intent recognition and responses
 * **ChatBot API**.
 This is a chat bot RESTful API that serves as an interface for talking to various bots (for now only SampleBot).
-It allows sending a message to a bot and getting the bot response
+It allows sending a message to a bot and getting the bot response.
+It registers as an observer for message posting to the **Chat API**
 * **Chat API**.
 This is a chat RESTful API that allows posting messages and getting notifications when messages are posted
 * **Chat Mobile**.
 This is a mobile app where the visitors can write messages and read messages posted by other chat members